 Download Papua New Guinea Detailed Itinerary

-After an early breakfast we proceed to the airport for our flight to Wewak,
+After breakfast, we transfer to the airport for our flight to Wewak.

 Day 12: Sepik River Excursion

 After an early breakfast, we drive to Pagwi on the Sepik River.
 The drive can take between 5 and 6 hours as we visit markets and viewpoints along the way.
 Arriving in Pagwi, we board our motorized dug out canoes and travel down river to Kanganamun village —home of the crocodile cult — and set up for our next two nights in the village.
 On the Sepik River, we will be spending 2 nights in basic dormitory accommodation (bush longhouses) with limited bathing and toilet facilities.
 Each person will have a foam mattress with sheets and a pillow with pillowcase as well as a mosquito net.

 Day 13: Sepik River, Return to Wewak

 Today we travel by dugout canoes along the Sepik River and its tributaries.
 Before heading out, we explore Palimbe village and see their beautiful hand carved totem pole.
 We stop at stilted villages to learn about the local way of life, see their Spirit Houses (Haus Tamburan) where rituals and initiations take place and as much as possible, try to meet with the villagers.
 We visit Aibom Village — known for its clay pot makers, and Kanganum village to meet the people and see how they fish, make sago and build their canoes.

 This morning we visit another village and Haus Tamburan before arriving in Pagwi, a small scattering of houses, where we disembark from our canoes and continue by road to Wewak.

 Day 15: Fly to Port Moresby, Loloata Island

 After breakfast we transfer from our hotel to the airport for our flight to Port Moresby.